JochenHiller/jochenontour/README.md

 ## Test it out locally

-You should be able to run this locally with `yarn install` and `gatsby develop`.
+You should be able to run this locally with `npm install` and `gatsby develop`.
 Due to an increasing number of photos it will probably take some minutes to build.

 ## License